ozgurural/SecurePoL-with-Watermarking/README.md

 This repository is forked from the implementation of the paper used [Proof-of-Learning: Definitions and Practice](https://arxiv.org/abs/2103.05633), published in the 42nd IEEE Symposium on
 Security and Privacy.
 In this paper, they introduced the concept of proof-of-learning in ML.
 Inspired by research on proof-of-work and verified computing, they observe how a seminal training algorithm, gradient descent, accumulates secret information due to its stochasticity.
 This produces a natural construction for a proof-of-learning, which demonstrates that a party has expended the computation required to obtain a set of model parameters correctly.

+This approach has some problems regarding security against spoofing attacks, and we are planning to research how to make the PoL more secure against spoofing.

 The code is tested on two datasets: CIFAR-10, and CIFAR-100.

 ### Dependency